sungwoonpark0502/Today-I-Learned/AI - Machine Learning/data processing.md

 Example: Predicting if the grade is above average.
 In this case, the grade itself is not important compared to whether it is above average or not.

 ![](https://user-images.githubusercontent.com/93812258/186039527-e4696dc2-b755-44f2-94aa-3867e3b98ca2.png)

+## Data Cleansing
+* Eliminating Missing Data(Null, None, Nan, etc)
+  * Ways to do this:0
+    * Deleting the sample that the missing data is in
+    * Deleting the variable that has numerous missing data
+    * Exchanging the missing data to other value